CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-condition-type-change.md

 ## Date properties

 The date properties can be used to limit the selection to a specified time period.
-All of the variables below are required to be YYYY-MM-DD HH:MM:SS format.
+You can use the date property as follows:

 * **before-time**: The timestamp before which the change must have occured.
 * **after-time**: The timestamp after which the change must have occured.